ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster addon ls`
 {: #cs_cluster_addons}

-List managed add-ons that are enabled in a cluster.
+List any managed add-ons that are enabled in a cluster.
 {: shortdesc}

 ```